 Net position represents the difference between asset and deferred outflows of resources, and liabilities and deferred inflows of resources.
 Net investment in capital assets, consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any borrowing used for the acquisition, construction, or improvement of those assets.
 Net position are reported as restricted when there are limitations imposed on their use either through constitutional provisions or enabling legislation adopted by the City or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 Net position restricted for other purposes include resources restricted for recreation, various police department grants, and special events including the Powell Festival.
-The City's policy is to first apply restricted resources are available.
+The City's policy is to first apply restricted resources when an expense is incurred for purposes for which both restricted and unrestricted resources are available.
 As of December 31, 2022, net position restricted by enabling legislation was \$0, as defined by GASB Statement No. 46, Net Assets Restricted by Enabling Legislation.